mcinerd/car-process-volume/README.md

-# car-process-volume
+# Car Process LED Volume

-This project uses the JavaScript library Three.Js to build an interactive 3D representation of an LED volume used for "car process" filmmaking.
+This project uses the JavaScript library Three.js to build an interactive 3D representation of an LED volume used for "car process" filmmaking.

 The LED volume is composed of three ground-supported LED walls and a flown ceiling wall.
 Each of these LED walls displays footage previously shot with a 360 degree camera on a rigged car.
 This kind of footage is commonly known as "driving plates".